mrsaraei/mrsaraei/README.md

 ![Slideshow](https://github.com/mrsaraei/mrsaraei/blob/f737402b3c72bacba0ad31b3dc1af9209a34a7ec/figure/Fig_1.gif)

-<p align="justify">I’m a Ph.D. student in Biomedical Engineering, working at the intersection of machine learning and neuroscience to drive innovation in personalized therapies.
-My current research focuses on:

-- 1️⃣ Discovering neurophysiological biomarkers of chronic pain using EEG, EMG, and ECG with machine learning to enable personalized neuromodulation.
+<p align="justify">Biomedical Engineering Ph.D. candidate researching at the nexus of neuroscience, electrophysiology, and machine learning to develop personalized neuromodulation therapies for chronic pain.
+My work focuses on identifying neurophysiological biomarkers using EEG, EMG, ECG, wearable sensors, and signal processing to enable quantitative pain assessment, phenotype-driven neuromodulation for neurodegenerative diseases, and innovative neurotechnologies like real-time brain and spinal mapping, smart wearable integration, and biomarker-guided stimulation.
+Passionate about translating cutting-edge research into clinical solutions to enhance patient outcomes and pioneer next-generation therapeutics.

-- 2️⃣ Developing efficient deep learning models (e.g., ViTs, LLMs) for early detection of neurodegenerative and oncological diseases.
-- 3️⃣ Developing lightweight and real-time diagnostic tools tailored for clinical settings.
+As a complement, I focus on developing efficient AI-based models, including ViTs and LLMs, for early detection of neurodegenerative and oncological diseases, designing lightweight, real-time diagnostic tools optimized for clinical deployment.</p>

-With a strong foundation in both theoretical modeling and practical implementation, I’m passionate about translating cutting-edge research into real-world healthcare solutions.

 ## My Clinical Research Skills and Tools